Austin-jc/ec-employee-project/README.md

 - Copy the sql script in the `setup_db.sql` file
 - This can be run in PGAdmin in the query tool
   ![Alt text](readme_assets/image-8.png)

+- If you setup via SQL script will need to run `npm install` to download the required node modules.

 5. With the database set up we can then run